sjmudd/bacula-rpm-builder/README.md

   and this was causing me troubles as I was backing up to 2 different systems to 2 different OS versions, one of which was not supported.
   Once I can build the versions myself that problem goes away.
+- I also wanted to build my MySQL libraries using the official MySQL Community rpms and not the older system rpms provided by the OS vendor.
+Being able to build the rpms myself made this task possible.

 Feedback and patches for this will be most welcome once things look a bit more stable and I am able to at least make a clean build for 1 or